mysterious-coding/base_entranced/README.md

 ####Random teams/capts in siege
 Although base_enhanced supports random teams/capts, but it doesn't work for siege mode.
 In base_entranced this is fixed and you can generate random teams/capts even in siege.

+####Additional tools for mapmakers
+Mapmakers can add some extra flags to .npc files for additional control over NPCs:
+* dempProof 1 = NPC is invulnerable to DEMP damage
+* specialKnockback 1 = NPC cannot be knockbacked by red team
+* specialKnockback 2 = NPC cannot be knockbacked by blue team
+* specialKnockback 3 = NPC cannot be knockbacked by any team

 ####Additional control over vote-calling
 In addition to the base_enhanced vote controls, you can use these:
 * /g_allow_vote_randomteams